-Our spacious and comfortable in-patient suite has 17 private rooms, all with ensuites, and one two-bed room.
-Each room has its own remote control TV with Sky access, a telephone and internet access.
-A selection of newspapers is provided Monday-Friday.
+Our spacious and comfortable in-patient suite has 22 private rooms, all with ensuites, and one two-bed room.
+Each room has its own remote control TV with Sky access, a telephone and wifi.
+A newspaper is provided Monday-Friday.

 The day-stay unit has six Day Stay comfortable reclining chairs or recovery beds.
 Refreshments and a telephone are available.